 Other band members over the years have included Erika Carey and Mark Sims, and they’ve been joined onstage and on record by Eric Nassau, Jim Volk, Megan Palmer, Bob Starker, and Neil Unterbrink.

-Seven years after the release of The Outcasts Will Make a Strong Nation, The Wells released a digital single in January 2014, “Gem of Egypt” backed with “Leave the Century".
-The single can be downloaded at Mingo Town Music: http://mingotownmusic.com/music
+Seven years after the release of The Outcasts Will Make a Strong Nation, The Wells released a digital single in January 2014, “Gem of Egypt” backed with “Leave the Century.”

 The Wells played their last show on July 11, 2014 at The Shrunken Head.
-To listen to or purchase The Wells’ music, visit Mingo Town Music.
+To listen to or purchase The Wells’ music, visit Bandcamp.